rpax/MASSIS/_tutorials/05-perception.md

 For instance, the method [`getAgentsInRange()`](https://github.com/rpax/MASSIS/blob/master/massisframework/massis/massis-core/src/main/java/com/massisframework/massis/model/agents/LowLevelAgent.java#L52) returns which LowLevelAgents are within a range of the agent that calls the method.

-For instance, add the following method to the `MyHelloHighLevelController` class, which will print information on the agents that are in a radius of the current agent:
+To practice with this, add the following method to the `MyHelloHighLevelController` class, which will print information on the agents that are in a radius of the current agent:

 ```java
 void printAgentsIDsInRange(double range) {